adap/flower/doc/source/quickstart_pytorch.rst

 Now, let's see what is really happening inside.

-Closer look to the server
+Closer look at the server
 -------------------------

 The server.py simply launches a server that will coordinate three rounds of training.
 Flower Servers are very customizable, but for simple workloads we can start a server and leave all the configuration possibilities at their default values.

-Closer look to the client
+Closer look at the client
 -------------------------

 Next, let's take a look at the client part that is more complex since the training of the MNIST data happens here.